Natalie Cassidy: 1993–2007: EastEnders and theatre work

 In April 1993, Cassidy appeared in a production of The Beggar's Opera at Barbican Theatre, London.
 In December 1993, she joined the cast of the BBC soap opera EastEnders as Sonia Jackson, the youngest daughter of the Jackson family.
 Known for playing the trumpet as a child, her character's key storylines involved her surprise pregnancy which resulted in her giving birth to a daughter Rebecca, aged 15, whom she gives up for adoption, and later kidnaps before regaining custody after the death of her adoptive parents, the death of her fiancé Jamie Mitchell (Jack Ryder), her marriage, divorce and re-marriage to Martin Fowler (James Alexandrou), her lesbian affair with Naomi Julien (Petra Letang) and feud with her mother-in-law Pauline Fowler (Wendy Richard), who's murder she was falsely arrested for.
 Her initial stint in the soap lasted 13 years, when in April 2006, the BBC announced Cassidy's departure with her final scenes airing in February 2007.

-Cassidy also fronted a series Natalie Cassidy Goes Wild in Australia and portrayed a rival to Lauren Cooper in an episode of the BBC Two comedy sketch series The Catherine Tate Show and following her departure from EastEnders, began working in theatre, appearing in the UK tours of The Vagina Monologues, Bedroom Farce and Gertrude's Secret, as well as a run of The Cherry Orchard at the Chichester Festival Theatre.
+Cassidy also fronted a series Natalie Cassidy Goes Wild in Australia and played a rival to Lauren Cooper in an episode of the BBC Two comedy sketch series The Catherine Tate Show.
+Following her departure from EastEnders, she began working in theatre, appearing in the UK tours of The Vagina Monologues, Bedroom Farce and Gertrude's Secret, as well as a run of The Cherry Orchard at the Chichester Festival Theatre.
 Towards the end of 2007, Cassidy made headlines after losing a considerable amount of weight, and released a fitness DVD titled Natalie Cassidy's Then and Now Workout.